-Statement of Joint Responsibility .i
+Statement o f Joint Responsibility i

 OVERVIEW 1

-Who are we and what do we do?
+Who are we and d what do we do?
 1

-Introducing the West Coast DHB .3
+Introducing the West Coast DHB 3

-THE YEAR AHEAD 6
+THE YEAR AF HEAD 6

-What can you expect from us?
+What can you e expect from us in 2021/22?
 6

-Monitoring Our Performance
+Monitoring Our Performance 7

-Statement of Performance Expectations

-Statement of Financial Expectations .
-17
+Statement o f Financial Expectations 17

-APPENDICES 26
+APPENDICES 27

-Further Information 26
+Further Informa ation for the reader 27

-Appendix 1 Glossary of Terms .
-28
+Glossary of Terms

-Appendix 2 Overarching Intervention Logic Diagram
+Appendix 2 Overarching Intervention Logic Diagram 30

-Appendix 3 Statement of Accounting Policies .
-30
+Appendix 3 Statement of Accounting Policies 31